How to take pregnancy photos at home

-As someone who has been posing and lighting pregnancy photo shoots for over 15 years I know that there will be women out there desparate to record their pregnancy but currently unable to get to a photographer due to the lock down.
+As someone who has been posing and lighting pregnancy photo shoots for over since 2005, I know that there will be women out there desparate to know how to take pregnancy photos at home that are flattering.
 So I wanted to give you a few very important pointers when asking your other half to take a photo of you and your bump, in order to make sure you look your best and don’t feel you look like a whale even if you may feel like one!!

 The first thing you should be thinking about is the right pose.
 Now there is no one perfect pose and in fact I rather hate the ‘lets-display-the-bump’ kind of pose..you know the one, one hand on top of the bump and one underneath, looking down lovingly….hmmm…yeh not my kind of thing.
 Firstly, this kind of pose broadens your body and makes you look like a whale, and secondly you’re looking down which increases the risk of double chins being captured for all time!
 NOOOO!